President Ramon Magsaysay State University: History

 Dr. Feliciano S. Rosete assumed office as the first duly elected and appointed President of the university effective February 12, 2001, the start of the full operation of the institution as a multi-campus university system.
 With a viable organizational structure, the institution transformed dramatically as it accelerated the full integration of its component campuses.
 Through strong partnership with the Provincial Government, DepEd and municipal governments, PRMSU had established LGU-subsidized satellite campuses in Masinloc, Castillejos, and Sta.
 Cruz in the years 2002, 2003 and 2004, respectively.
 Faculty development and infrastructure build-up were intensified.
 Degree programs increased from 12 to 65 in the last nine (9) years.
 Enrolment expanded from 2,000 to 8,000 per semester over the same period.
 Massive scholarships from various stakeholders attracted more and more students.
 Graduates registered commendable performance in licensure examinations especially in electrical, mechanical and civil engineering and other flagship programs.
 In addition to its Php 93.0M annual budget from the National Government, income from revenue-generating projects and self-liquidating academic programs reached as high as Php 80.0M per year.
-Major curricular programs attained various accreditation levels and PRMSU achieved an unprecedented Level III-A status under the Commission on Higher Education-Department of Budget and Management-Philippine Association of State Colleges and Universities (CHED-DBM-PASUC) Leveling Scheme.
+Major curricular programs attained various accreditation levels and PRMSU achieved an unprecedented Level III-A status under the Commission on Higher Education-Department of Budget and Management-Philippine Association of State Universities and Colleges (CHED-DBM-PASUC) Leveling Scheme.
 The CHED also listed PRMSU as one of the top 30 higher education institutions (HEIs) recognized by the China, South Korea and other countries.

 In terms of research, PRMSU contributed to the stock of new scientific knowledge when it won the Regional Best Research Paper Award in Agriculture among 26 CLARRDEC-member agencies in 2008, and eventually emerged as Second Placer among hundreds of PCARRD-member agencies nationwide in the same year.
 And in 2009, PRMSU also won the Regional Best Research Paper Award in energy/industry research among 19 CLIERRDEC-member agencies.

 The Department of Budget and Management in 2007 classified PRMSU as a Level III-A university, thus leveling with established universities in Metro Manila like the University of the Philippines and the Polytechnic University of the Philippines.